The Losers (2010 film): Development

 A native of Paris, France, White asserted that his fascination of The Losers became evident after drawing parallels to the graphic novels he read as a child.
 "What appealed to me about The Losers was that it wasn't the typical superhero-with-superpowers thing.
 It was based on real characters—realistic characters—and based in reality, like a lot of the European graphic novels that I had grown up reading."
 Jock and Andy Diggle, the creators of the Vertigo comics of the same name, worked closely with White creating for The Losers; the former in particular was sought after by White for help.
 "From the beginning, even when I was working on the screenplay, I had a really tight dialogue with them — even in trying to visualize some of the scenes.
 I would talk to Jock often, because he's obviously got an amazing eye, and they came down during production.
 I'm actually talking to them almost every day right now, talking to Jock in terms of design.
 We included some of his design work into the design of the movie.
 I'm not going to give it away, but it's certain little design elements that we use to introduce the characters or transition from one location to the next."
 The film adapts the first two volumes of the comic book, "Ante Up" and "Double Down" and tells the story in a more linear way than in the comic books.
 Elements of the story have been left out instead of trying to squeeze the whole story into one film and the director would like to tell the rest of the story if the film does well at the box office.

 In February 2009, it was reported that Jeffrey Dean Morgan would headline the upcoming adaptation playing Clay.
-In March 2009, it was confirmed that Columbus Short will play Pooch, Idris Elba will play Roque and Zoe Saldana will play Aisha, Chris Evans playing Jensen, and Óscar Jaenada playing Cougar.
+In March 2009, it was confirmed that Columbus Short will play Pooch, Idris Elba will play Roque and Zoe Saldaña will play Aisha, Chris Evans playing Jensen, and Óscar Jaenada playing Cougar.
 In August 2009, it was announced that Jason Patric will play Max.